-Online Classroom & Face to Face Lab Behavior
+Online Classroom & Lab Behavior

 Students do not have the right to interfere with the freedom of the faculty to teach or the rights of students to learn.
 Every student is expected to behave in ways which promote a teaching and learning atmosphere.
 Students will be treated respectfully in return for respectful behavior.